Tobiasn2005/Home-Assistant/README.md

 ![animations](https://raw.githubusercontent.com/Tobiasn2005/Home-Assistant/main/www/ui/devices.gif)

-## Media

 Conditionally displaying media player controls based on last active device such as [Playstation 4](https://www.home-assistant.io/integrations/ps4/) and [Google Nest Mini](https://www.home-assistant.io/integrations/cast/).
 If nothing is active for 15 minutes then a poster of last downloaded movie/episode is shown.
 Swipe to reveal other than last active media players.

+## Media

+* Spotify album art, ability to choose favorite playlists and playback devices
+* Other media control of two Sonos Play Ones.
+A Marantz SR7007 receiver and the Samsung TV in the living room.
-When PLEX is playing a full size image of the cover art is displayed.
+* When PLEX is playing a full size image of the cover art is displayed instead.
+* During PLEX playback the last added movies and Series are displayed as well.

 ![animations](https://raw.githubusercontent.com/Tobiasn2005/Home-Assistant/main/www/ui/media.gif)